10 Delightful Events to Celebrate March in Vermont in 2026

-While March is definitely still winter in Vermont, spring makes a few guest appearances if you know where to look.
+While March is technically still winter in Vermont, spring makes a few guest appearances if you know where to look.

 The sun is rising earlier.
 Buds are swelling on the trees.
 And the distinct smell of maple syrup is on the air all over the state.